 Request a TMJ / TMD Consult

-TMJ stands for the TemporoMandibular Joint.
-“TMJ” can be used as a generic term for pain or functional issues with the jaw joints or facial structures.
-TemporoMandibular Disorder is the dysfunction or disease of the TMJ(s).
-It can present in many different ways, which makes it complicated to treat.
+TMJ, which stands for TemporoMandibular Joint, refers to pain or functional issues with the jaw joints or facial structures.
+TemporoMandibular Disorder (TMD) is the dysfunction or disease of the TMJ(s) and can present in many different ways, making it challenging to treat.

-TMDs are usually the result of a traumatic injury like a blow to the face or car accidents.
-They can also be caused by having a bad bite (even with straight teeth), clenching or grinding.
-The effects of these things usually builds up over time and your body makes compensations that allow you to function, but in a suboptimal fashion.
-Likely, another injury or change in the delicate balance will be the last straw, and the situation becomes unbearable.
+TMD is typically the result of a traumatic injury like a blow to the face or car accidents.
+It can also be caused by having a bad bite (even with straight teeth), clenching, or grinding.
+The effects of these things build up over time, and your body compensates, leading to suboptimal function.
+Another injury or change in the delicate balance can be the last straw, and the situation becomes unbearable.

-Tinnitus can at times be caused due to a TMJ or TMD dysfunction.
-At Inspire Dental Wellness of Orland Park we can provide dental treatment or bite realignment that may reduce Tinnitus symptoms.
+Tinnitus, a condition characterized by ringing in the ears, can be caused by TMJ or TMD dysfunction.
+At Inspire Dental Wellness of Orland Park, we provide dental treatment or bite realignment that may reduce tinnitus symptoms.

-Patients with a diagnosed TMD disorder may experience dizziness often attributed to symptoms of vertigo.
-The anatomical proximity of the TMJ to the inner ear which assists with balance can be a interfered with TMJ inflammation.
+Patients with a diagnosed TMD disorder may experience dizziness, often attributed to symptoms of vertigo.
+Inflammation of the TMJ can interfere with the anatomical proximity of the TMJ to the inner ear, which assists with balance.
 Some patients that have gone through TMJ therapy have had reduced or eliminated vertigo symptoms.

 The muscles attached to the TMJ are broad and cover each side of your head.
-When they become tense due to TMJ/TMD then they put added pressure on your skull which can cause a headache.
-There are studies out there that patients thinking they are having a tension or migraine headache are actually having a headache from TMJ.
+When these muscles become tense due to TMJ/TMD, they put added pressure on your skull, leading to headaches.
+Some studies suggest that patients who think they are having tension or migraine headaches are, in fact, experiencing headaches due to TMJ.